EstebanRomero17/EstebanRomero17/README.md

 ## 👋 About Me

-Hi!
-I'm **Henry Esteban Romero Ramírez** — Mechanical Engineer and specialist in **Maintenance Management & Asset Management**, currently pursuing a **Master's in Data Analysis and Intelligent Systems**.
+I'm a **Mechanical Engineer** specialized in **Maintenance Management & Asset Management**, currently pursuing a **Master's in Data Analysis and Intelligent Systems**.

-I'm passionate about bridging the gap between **industrial engineering** and **Data Science & Machine Learning** — applying advanced analytics to predictive maintenance, asset reliability, and operational optimization.

-> *"The most powerful insight is when domain knowledge meets data intelligence."*
+I'm passionate about learning new things and applying my engineering knowledge — and beyond — to **real-world problems** using data, intelligent systems, and emerging AI technologies.
+I believe that the most powerful solutions come from combining domain expertise with modern analytical tools.

 ---

-## 🎯 What I'm Looking For

-- Apply **Machine Learning & AI** to real-world predictive maintenance and industrial reliability challenges.
-- Build **data-driven solutions** that optimize physical asset management and reduce operational costs.
+## 💪 What I Bring to the Table

+- 🔩 **Mechanical Engineering knowledge** with a strong background in design, renewable energies, thermodynamics, fluid transport, and industrial maintenance.
+- 📊 **Data analytics skills** in data processing, exploratory analysis, visualization, and building predictive models.
-- Collaborate on projects at the intersection of **mechanical engineering** and **data science**.
+- 🔄 **Hybrid profile**: I work comfortably at the intersection of engineering and data science — translating physical systems into data-driven insights.
-- Grow into **Data Scientist** roles focused on industry, manufacturing, energy, or infrastructure.
-- Help bridge the gap between traditional engineering and the new capabilities of **applied AI**.

----

-## 💪 Strengths

-- 🔩 **Strong engineering foundation**: I understand the physical processes behind the data — not just the numbers.
-- 🧠 **Analytical & systemic thinking**: trained to diagnose, optimize, and make decisions under uncertainty.
-- 📊 **Business + data mindset**: ability to translate technical problems into data-based solutions with real impact.
-- 🔄 **Unique hybrid profile**: the combination of Mechanical Engineering + Asset Management + Data Science is rare and highly valued.
-- 📚 **Continuous learner**: currently in a master's program, expanding skills in ML, neural networks, and intelligent systems.
+- 🤖 **Growing expertise** in Machine Learning and Deep Learning applied to industrial and real-world challenges.
+- 📚 **Lifelong learner**: I enjoy stepping into unfamiliar fields and finding connections between disciplines — that's where the most interesting problems live.

 ---